aakpat6/gs-style-guide/md/python.md

 - Default options, if writing a script.

 #### Functions
-Try to minimize the scope of functions if possible.
+Minimize the scope of functions.
 Thus, nested or local functions are perfectly fine, as shown below.
 ```python
 def f(L):
   def g(n):